Urban Ghost Story: Reception

-The film was nominated for two British Independent Film Awards.
-It won two Fantafestival awards, for Best Actress and Best Film.
-Total Film described the film as "Poltergeist, Ken Loach-style".
-Michael Thomson stated that "the director relies on too much editing within scenes, so the film often moves too quickly from one face to another instead of moving fluently with unbroken shots.
-In this way, we are unhooked from a film which should really have grabbed and gripped."
+The Guardian described the film as "a ghost story told with conviction, some creepy atmospherics in the desolate tower block, and an interesting riff on the poltergeist as a manifestation of poverty and alienation".
+Michael Thomson from BBC Film Reviews gave a mixed, 3-out-of-5 stars review to the film: "Despite creating credible scares, a sense of poor folk being pounded by their circumstances, and an environment of fully-detailed grubbiness, the director relies on too much editing within scenes, so the film often moves too quickly from one face to another instead of moving fluently with unbroken shots.
+In this way, we are unhooked from a film which should really have grabbed and gripped".